eawebsol/healthcare-eda-project/PROJECT_GUIDE.md

 Deliverable: Complete analysis with executive summary, dashboard, and recommendations.

+Use the provided `presentation_template.pptx` as your starting point.
+Replace all [placeholders] with your findings.

 6. D-Tale Integration Points
 D-Tale is used as a supplementary tool at these key milestones: